khanhnwin/khanhnwin.github.io/_posts/2016-11-28-Black-Friday-Cyber-Monday-2016.md

 comments: true
 assets: "/assets/post_images/2016-11-28-BF-CM-2016/"
 ---
 As Thanksgiving weekend comes to a close, I figured I would give a quick recap of my post-Thanksgiving shopping.
 I didn't make any major purchases, however, I'd say that they're all pretty darn cool.
-I only went to two physical retail stores, Best Buy <del>and Lord and Taylor.</del><sup>1</sup>
+I only went to two physical retail stores: Best Buy <del>and Lord and Taylor.</del><sup>1</sup>

 #### [Best Buy] DVDs/Blu-Rays